What would my next chapter look like?

 Another reinvention occurred when after 12 years of marriage and three daughters under the age of 10, I was faced with a divorce and became a single mother with no child support.
 For decades, I blamed my ex-husband for everything - the struggle to support three kids on a small salary, to feed and clothe them, to figure out house repairs and how pay for their college educations.
 Decades later, I was able to re-evaluate my life see the gifts that my struggle brought me.
 I reminded myself that the people who hurt us, help shape our whole future.
 If I was going to blame him for all the “bad” things that happened, I had to blame him for the “good” too.

 I realized my drive, my determination, my willingness to fight to be all I could be was because of my divorce.
-It was my struggle that made me who I am – an extraordinary and the successful woman who emerged from the storm with a new vision for my life.
+It was my struggle that made me who I am – an extraordinary and successful woman who emerged from the storm with a new dream and vision for my life.

 AARP Purpose Prize Award